 The handles are made out of fully polished stainless-steel and have an ergonomic feel to them that makes them easy to carry.
 The handles don't offer any type of heat protection and will be hot to the touch when in use.

 Each piece in this set is compatible with induction ovens.
-Unlike our top model the Matfer Bourgeat copper cookware set.
+Unlike our top model the Matfer Bourgeat copper cookware set get all the facts on this set here.
 The fact that they can be used in induction ovens is a huge plus for some cooks.

 For pro cooks, the fact that the set isn’t made out of a thicker copper can be a big drawback.
 While other cooks will prefer the ceramic lining.
 The body of the cookware is made out of cast aluminum and is coated with a mixture of ceramic and copper for improved durability.